 Valentine’s Day Dinner Tip No. 12: Decorate your home with heart-shaped anything.

 Speaking of hearts, they should be in abundant supply throughout your V-Day dinner décor.
-Sprinkle them wherever you can: Get heart-shaped ice cube molds, scatter heart-shaped doilies across the table, create some heart art, string up a couple of adorable popcorn hearts or bake a few delicious heart-shaped treats.
+Sprinkle them wherever you can: Get heart-shaped ice cube molds, scatter heart-shaped doilies across the table, string up a couple of adorable popcorn hearts or bake a few delicious heart-shaped treats.
 Hearts galore for the one that you adore!

 Valentine’s Day Dinner Tip No. 13: Pick a unique Valentine’s Day dinner theme.